Standard Data for All Calls

 The OutputSelector filter works quite differently than DetailLevel and GranularityLevel.
 With OutputSelector, a specific response container/field to return is specified through an OutputSelector field.
 Multiple OutputSelector fields can be used in one call.
 If a container is specified, all of that container's children will also be returned.
 For example, If you a GetItem call and set the OutputSelector field to

 ListingDetails, all fields within the ListingDetails container are returned.
 Developers should read the call reference documentation for a specific API call to get more information about using OutputSelector with that call.

 Specifying Unique Identifiers (UUID) for Write Calls

-If a duplicate InvocationID is used for a call, an error (code 21060) will be returned along with the DuplicateInvocationDetails container.
+If a duplicate InvocationID is used for a call, error code 21060 will be returned along with the DuplicateInvocationDetails container shown below.

 The Status property indicates whether the previous call succeeded (

 InProgress).
 The InvocationTrackingID property provides a call-specific tracking number.

 The following calls currently support the use of InvocationID:

 Some responses can potentially contain a large payload.
 A number of mechanisms are available to help you control the amount of data returned:

 - DetailLevel, GranularityLevel, and OutputSelector are three request filter fields that can define the subsets of data to return within a call response.
 See Selecting Fields to Retrieve.